sunng87/lein-jlink/README.md

 ## Usage

-First thing first, you need to migrate to Java 9 or newer.
+First you need to migrate to Java 9 or newer.
 You can get the latest development kit from Adopt OpenJDK[5]:

 + [Download JDK from AdoptOpenJDK](https://adoptopenjdk.net/)